godotengine/godot-docs/classes/class_spatialmaterial.rst

 | *Getter* | get_metallic()      |
 +----------+---------------------+

 The reflectivity of the object's surface.
-The higher the value the more light is reflected.
+The higher the value, the more light is reflected.

 .. _class_SpatialMaterial_property_metallic_specular: